What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 These diseases may seem like they have little in common, but the drugs you take if you are suffering from these diseases do.
 These drugs block some signals between nerve cells.
 Some of the messages that are blocked are the signals that tell your eyes to make more tears.
 If fewer tears are made, you are more than likely going to suffer from dry eyes.

 We can’t blame all of our problems on the pharmaceutical industry.
-Sometimes there are natural reasons are what cause dry eyes.
+Sometimes there are natural reasons that cause dry eyes.

 Another fun symptom you get to look forward to as you age is dry eyes.
 This is especially true for older women.
 One used to think this was because of hormone levels.
 New research concludes that dry eyes may have more to do with androgens.
 Androgens are sex hormones.
 These androgens decrease after menopause, and it is possible that they also cause a decrease in tear production as well.

 It is not a surprise that smoke causes your eyes to dry.
 How does it happen?
 Tobacco smoke is an eye irritant, and that’s what causes dry eyes.
 Second-hand smoke also unfairly causes dry eyes, but people who smoke are twice as likely to have dry eyes compared with those who don’t.
-It is difficult for smokers to wear contact lenses.
+Also, we don’t ever recommend being around a campfire for a long period of time either, because that smoke can also damage your eyes.

 Wind and other airflow dries out your eyes by causing the tears to evaporate quickly.
 While most of us would attribute the air flow to the outdoor wind, fans and heating and cooling systems can also cause your eyes to dry out faster.

-While living in a dry environment has its advantages, one of them is not enjoying eye health.
+While living in a dry environment has its advantages, one of them is not enjoying comfortable, moist eyes.
 Those living in Arizona can brag about how 110 degrees doesn’t feel bad because it is “dry heat.”
 These people also have to use plenty of eye drops because the dry heat causes tears to evaporate quickly.

 The device you may be reading on right now may be what causes dry eye syndrome.
 Drop it!
 Run for the hills!
 Or you could just remember to blink more.